recipes

 Frequently Asked Questions

-How do I make tofu crispy on a sheet pan?
+How do you make tofu crispy on a sheet pan?

-Press it, cut it into even cubes, and toss with cornstarch plus a little oil.
-Roast hot and do not overcrowd the pan so the tofu roasts instead of steaming.
+Press the tofu, cut it into even cubes, and coat it with cornstarch plus a little oil.
+Roast it in a single layer on a hot pan.
+Crowding the pan traps steam, which gives you soft tofu instead of crisp edges.

 Can I use frozen broccoli for sheet pan tofu and broccoli?

-What can I serve with ginger tofu and broccoli?
+What should I serve with ginger tofu and broccoli?

-Rice, quinoa, noodles, or a simple shredded cabbage salad.
-The glaze is bold, so neutral sides work best.
+Rice, brown rice, quinoa, noodles, or a simple shredded cabbage salad all work.
+The glaze is bold and salty-sweet, so neutral sides are usually best.
+Extra lime at the table is a nice finish.

 Free Newsletter